defi-the-cefi/GRU-ow/README.md

   * mplfinance == 0.12.9b0
   * scipy == 1.7.3
   * eth-brownie == 1.18.2

-Dependencies can be installed using the following command:
+Python pakcage dependencies can be installed using the following command:
 ```
 pip install -r requirements.txt
 ```